oleh-prukhnytskyi/cinema-app/README.md

-# 🎬 Cinema-Service 🎬
+# 🎬 Cinema-One 🎬

 ### 🌌 Project description:
 ```
-This is simple simulator of cinema service for reservation tickets, that supports registration,
+This is simple simulator of cinema one for reservation tickets, that supports registration,
 authentication and CRUD operations.
 This service allows you to save/delete/update data about
 the movie hall, movie session, movies, users who have a role, your basket in which orders with
 tickets can be stored.